Kterlecki/project-two/README.md

 A reward system for providing good suggestions for food places.
 Each suggestion would give a user a certain amount of points which then could be used for discounts.

 a confirmation email being sent back to the person who puts in a suggestion with a unique ID so the person can check back on the status of their suggestion
-A pop up window with a confirmation that suggestion was made
+A pop up window with a confirmation that suggestion was made.

+Anti spam pop up window before submsion of email

 ## Technologies Used